Good managers make others work,

-Unfortunately, thebmost of the material on the delegation is based on such advice as “trust the people”, “don’t be afraid to give them responsibility”, “be creative”, “motivate on the result”.
+Unfortunately, most of the material on the delegation is based on such advice as “trust the people”, “don’t be afraid to give them responsibility”, “be creative”, “motivate on the result”.

-What is the delegation?
-The delegation means transfer of an assignment or a project from one person to another and the person’s consent to carry it out.
+The delegation means the transfer of an assignment or a project from one person to another and the person’s consent to carry it out.
 This is one of the most important qualities of an efficiently operating manager.
 The delegator (i.e. the one who delegates) should be able to plan the job and organize the workflow in such a way to achieve goals as quickly and efficiently as possible.

 For you.
 You can reduce the workload if you pass the job to people who are qualified enough to do it.
 This will increase the amount of time you can spend on the projects that really require your direct involvement.

 For your staff.
-Helps to develop new and existing skills.
+It helps to develop new and existing skills.
 Reinforces the sense of joint achievement.
 Increases the level of trust and communication between the staff.
-Helps to achieve the goal if it requires teamwork.
+It helps to achieve the goal if it requires teamwork.

 For your organization.
 Saves money due to the proper distribution of tasks.
 Increases productivity by the economical consumption of resources.